 - It proves that it pays to work, save and invest.

 - It teaches the importance of mindful spending and budgeting.

 My wife and I decided that we’d open up our financial books to our kids at a relatively early age.
 While they were in middle school, we started speaking more freely about our situation and in high-school we were even more open about finances.
 We even gave them a copy of our personal cash flows statement.
-The outcome has been excellent.
+This might startle you but I can tell you that the outcome has been excellent.

-Our kids see my wife and I work hard.
-They also see the results of hard work.
+Our kids see that both my wife and I work hard.
+They also see the results of our hard work.
 That is exactly what we wanted.
-Now, you may think I’m nuts but I even send my kids a copy of our actual spending for the month every month.
+Now, you may think I’m nuts but I even send my kids a copy of our actual spending for the month – every month.
 I think this is the most powerful thing we could do and I encourage you to follow our lead.
+Here’s why.

 First, your budget gives your children a frame of reference for spending.
 They see what you spend every month to keep them in school, keep food on the table, a roof over their heads and clothes on their backs.
 Because they know what these things cost, they won’t pressure you to spend in other areas that aren’t necessary.
 That’s because they have a sense of proportion.

 In our case, this proportionality spills over to their professional choices as well.
 While neither of my eldest kids are solely focused on finances, they have chosen career paths that will enable them to make a living.
 Me likey.

 As far as the concern about children worrying about money prematurely, I have some news for you.
 If things are tough at home the kids know it and feel it.
 If anything, you’ll do them a huge favor if you simply tell the truth and put everything in perspective.
 Believe me; the “truth” they make up about your financial situation when things are tough is far worse than the reality of it.